-The CET1 ratio for end of December 2021 amounted to 65.19%, significantly above both the minimum regulatory requirements as well as the minimum capital ratio committed by the shareholder.
+The CET1 ratio for end of December 2022 amounted to 35.99%, significantly above both the minimum regulatory requirements, as well as the minimum capital ratio committed by the shareholder.

-As at 31 December 2021, the Bank's total Pillar I requirements in accordance with Art.
-92 CRR amounted to EUR 13,634,568 as depicted below.
+As of 31 December 2022, the Bank's total Pillar I requirements - in accordance with Art.
+92 CRR - amounted to EUR 29,189,118 as depicted in Template EU OV1 below.